 She was once a little girl.
 A daughter, a child.
-She had hopes and dreams, laughter and fun.
+She had hopes and dreams.
+She knew laughter and fun.
 She also had hard times, worries, fears and tears.
 She was born in an old-fashioned era and knew hardship and lack.
 Yet she pressed on and fought the good fight in her life.
 She's my mother, Eileen, and I'd like to tell you a little about her.

-Mom has been such a stable even though she had her own adversities.
+Mom had been such a stable even though she had her own adversities.
 A child of an alcoholic father, Mom grew up with fear as a constant companion.
-A father who would gamble away the last of the grocery money, a father who hit his wife.
-And a wife, who took out on her children what she could not on the man she married.
+A father who would gamble away the last of the grocery money, a father who was unkind to his wife.
+And that wife, who took out on her children what she could not on the man she married.
 Little Eileen wanted so much more.
-She wanted to play piano, sing. . .soar.
+She wanted to play piano, sing, soar.
 But tough times didn't permit her dreams to come true.

-A pregnancy would come in later years after Mom lost two other babies after she had me.
-A doctor would warn her to terminate the baby due to health concerns.
-But this strong woman, my mother, would say words that have stuck with me all my life: "I'll have this baby, or die trying."
+A pregnancy came in later years after Mom lost two other babies.
+A doctor warned her to terminate the baby due to health concerns.
+But this strong woman, my mother, said words that have stuck with me all my life: "I'll have this baby, or die trying."
 And nine months later, my brother was born, a true blessing in our lives.

 Years later, many of the young people, now grown, would approach Mom if they'd see her somewhere.
 They'd tell her just how much she meant to them in those earlier years, the time she spent talking with them.
 A few have told how their lives have changed from knowing her.
 One man said, "If it wasn't for you, I don't know where I'd be.
 Every time I thought about getting into trouble, I'd think of you, and just stop what I was doing."

 As for me, I think back to a lady who stood by me in one of the darkest times of my life: my spinal surgery for scoliosis as a teen.
-I don't know how Mom was able to keep strong watching me go through such a difficult time in Children's Hospital.
+I don't know how Mom was able to keep her strength as she watched me go through such a difficult time in Children's Hospital.
 How she kept my spirits up and told me it would pass.

 I've gotten my heart from my mother.
 My sense of humor.
 I've gotten a love of movies, books, and imagination from her, a spirit of creativity.
 I've gotten compassion, a love of animals and underdogs of the world.
 I've learned about faith and God from Mom.

-I think Mom doesn't realize just how many lives she's impacted.
-And now, as her golden years are upon her, I want to remind her of this.
-The world is a better place because of you, Mom.
+I think my mother didn't realize just how many lives she impacted.
+And when her golden years came upon her, I reminded her: The world is a better place because of you, Mom.
 So many of us wouldn't be who we are without having known you.

-Here's to Mother's Day, and the blessing, the great blessing my mother has been to me.
+Here's to Mother's Day, and the blessing, the great blessing my mother was to me.
 Happy Mother's Day, Mom.
 I love you with my whole heart.